Skip to content

 8. Join AI Communities

-It’s more fun and faster to learn when you’re part of a group.
+It’s more fun and faster to learn when you’re part of a group and join communities.

 You’ll learn a lot just by seeing what others are doing.